plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 You may not exert control or cause a material impact on a Domaine delegated to a Rôle or Circle that doesn't contain your Rôle, unless you get permission.
 Nor may you do so on a Domaine owned by another sovereign entity without permission.

 When you need permission to impact a Domaine, you may get it from whomever controls that Domaine.
 You may also get permission by announcing your intent to take a specific action, and inviting anyone with a relevant Domaine to object.
 You must then wait a reasonable time to allow responses.
 If no one objects in that time, you then have permission to impact any Domaines owned by any Rôle in the Organisation that your announcement reached.
 You may assume a written announcement reached anyone who typically reads messages in the channel you used.
 Any permission so granted only applies while taking the specific action you announced.
-A Policy may further change or constrain this process.
+A Politique may further change or constrain this process.

 #### 2.1.3 Don't Spend Money